vahdet/func-cicd-pipeline-cfn-template/README.md

 ## Prerequisites

-Put yaml files in some S3 bucket in the same region as you want your resources be created in.
+- Put yaml files in some S3 bucket in the same region as you want your resources be created in.

+- Create a repo for your function source-code.
+An example can be found here: https://github.com/vahdet/python-lambda-template/

 ## Development Notes